All About Braces and Oral Hygiene

 Use over-the-counter pain relievers (like Tylenol) and apply orthodontic wax over brackets or wires that cause irritation.
 We’ll provide wax at your appointment and show you how to use it.

-Tooth Movement and Feeling “Loose”
+Is Your Tooth Moving and Feeling “Loose”?

 Your teeth may feel slightly loose throughout treatment, but that’s a good sign!
 Movement is necessary for them to shift into their ideal positions.
 Once treatment is complete, your teeth will stabilize and feel secure again.